A Hydra Journal of the Plague Year

 David Smukler Voice Workshops

-Since 2006, Visceral Visions has offered workshops and mini-intensives with master voice teacher, David Smukler, for Vancouver-area performers, directors, teachers, business leaders, and other professionals.
+From 2006 - 2018, Visceral Visions offered workshops and mini-intensives with master voice teacher, David Smukler, for Vancouver-area performers, directors, teachers, business leaders, and other professionals.
 Participants in our most recent mini-intensives in April 2018 commented on their experiences:

 David’s workshop was fantastic.
 In just five evenings I walked away not only with specific and immediately applicable tools for any actor (film, TV, stage, voice over, radio) but also with a better understanding of how to explore further on my own.
 I’m particularly excited about the discovery of new ways to figure out the right questions to ask of a text or scene, and my relationship to it through breath. - TN